ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 # Quick Tour

-Now that you know a little bit `Ballerina`, let's take it for a spin!
+Now that you know a little bit of `Ballerina`, let's take it for a spin!

 ## Install Ballerina